Ons Jabeur

-Ons Jabeur (Note: /ˈɒnz ʒəˈbɜːr/; أُنْس جَابِر, /ar/) (born 28 August 1994) is a Tunisian inactive professional tennis player.
+Ons Jabeur (Note: /ˈɒnz ʒəˈbɜːr/; أُنْس جَابِر, /ar/) (born 28 August 1994) is a Tunisian inactive tennis player.
 She has a career-high singles ranking by the WTA of No. 2, achieved on 27 June 2022, making her the highest-ranked African and Arab tennis player in WTA and ATP rankings' history.
 Jabeur has won five singles titles on WTA Tour, including a WTA 1000 event at the 2022 Madrid Open, and has been runner-up at three majors.
 She is the first African and Arab woman to contest a major singles final.

 Jabeur was first exposed to tennis by her mother at three years old.
 She became professional in her teenage years when she reached two junior major girls' singles finals at the French Open in 2010 and 2011, winning the latter and becoming the first African or Arab to win a junior major since 1964.
 After nearly a decade of playing primarily at the ITF level, she started competing more regularly on the WTA Tour in 2017.
 At the 2020 Australian Open, Jabeur became the first Arab woman to reach a major quarterfinal, a feat she repeated at the 2021 Wimbledon Championships.
 She became the first Arab woman to win a WTA Tour title at the 2021 Birmingham Classic.
 Jabeur then elevated her level in the summer of 2022, winning the 2022 Madrid Open for her biggest title, followed by two successive major finals at Wimbledon and the US Open.
 Reaching the world No. 2 position, she reached the Wimbledon final again the next year, before injury and form struggles led to declining results.

 Jabeur's achievements are credited with raising the profile of tennis across the African continent.
 She won the Arab Woman of the Year award in 2019.